Share Smarter: How to Boost Teamwork with Knowledge Sharing

 We designed Whale specifically for scaling organizations because we built key features into our solution to enable small and medium enterprises to scale fast.

-We highlighted some of the key features to consider;
+We highlighted some of the key features to consider:

-• Is it easy to onboard?
+• Is it easy to onboard and train team members?

 • Does it have an option to help you migrate content?